 COLLAGEN - THE KEY TO FIRM, SUPPLE SKIN

 Protein consists of 20 amino acids, 2 of which are called glycine and proline, which are used in the production of collagen.
 Collagen gives strength and structure to the skin and as you get older, your collagen breaks down, which may lead to saggy dehydrated skin and pronounced wrinkles.
 Including enough protein in the diet fortifies your collagen levels and therefore makes your skin firmer and less prone to wrinkles.

 The amount of protein you consume each day varies slightly depending on your age, weight and activity level.

 MY FAVOURITE WAYS TO HAVE PROTEIN

 The most obvious way to get enough protein is through the wholefood proteins that you eat every day.
 These include organic or grass fed meats, poultry, fish, eggs, nuts, seeds etc.

 For me personally and based on my own health routine and crazy work schedule, I also incorporate my Pure Wholefood Protein Powder into my eating plan.
 For me it's a quick and convenient way of getting enough protein that also helps curb my sweet cravings and supports my metabolism.

 For a delicious satisfying drink I love to combine 1 serve of Healthy Chef Protein into a blender bottle and add water, coconut water, almond or cashew milk for a delicious creamy and nutrient rich shake.
-You can also boost antioxidants and add a serve of Organic Matcha, Cold-Pressed Wheatgrass Juice or my Superfood.
+You can also boost antioxidants and add a serve of Organic Matcha, or my Superfood.
 These help to boost my metabolism and have an incredible protective effect on my skin, helping nourish a dewy complexion.